Goshido/android-vulkan/docs/data-compression.md

 For othogonal _TBNs_ it's possible to represent it via unit-quaternion plus information about mirroring of the _bitangent_ vector.

 First step is to make sure that _TBN_ is othogonal.
-Unfortunally _3ds Max_ provides non orthogonal _TBNs_.
+Unfortunately _3ds Max_ provides non orthogonal _TBNs_.
 Good news that there is de-facto industry standard convention/library called [_Mikkt_](https://github.com/mmikk/MikkTSpace).
 This library provides orthogonal _tangents_ using mesh _normals_ and _UVs_.

 Second step is further data compression.
 Quaternion is 4 numbers.
 Mirroring information is single number.
 So it's needed 5 numbers.
 Good news that rendering system is using unit quaternions.
 So it's possible to store 3 components and recover 4<sup>th</sup> component using formula: